elqal3awii/WebSecurity-Academy-with-Python/Access control vulnerabilities/README.md

 # Access control vulnerabilities
-This folder contains scripts for all labs in the Access control vulnerabilities section on PortSwigger Academy.
+This folder contains scripts for all labs in the Access control vulnerabilities section on WebSecurity Academy of PortSwigger company.

 ### Happy Hacking 👾